joshnuss/1000experiments.dev/posts/25-code-editor-typing-elasticity.md

 1. **My code was hard to debug**.
 Once I added better support for debugging (outputing data), I solved the problems quickly.
 It's a good reminder that when debugging gets tough, it's a signal to stop debugging and change the code to make it easier to debug.
 Brute force debugging never works.
 2. **This codebase has become a set of integrated experiments**.
 But it's important to experiment in isolation to limit the variables.
 Otherwise everything slows down.

-Integration is an key part too, and should be thought of as it's own experiment.
+Integration is a key part too, and could be thought of as it's own experiment.
 Just need to be careful to keep intergration intentional.

 I will try these methods going forward and see what happens.